danielemalitesta/Multimodal-DL-4-RecSys/README.md

 ### Other useful resources

 ## Leave a comment
 If you have attended the lecture, please leave a comment in this **anonymous** form.
 It will take a few minutes, but it can be very important to me to improve the quality of the lecture!
+Thank you for your contribution!

 ## Credits